-The Nikon D50 has three semiautomatic exposure modes that allow you to specify shutter speed, aperture, or combinations of the two; and a manual exposure mode that gives you the complete freedom to set shutter speed and aperture.
+The Nikon D70 has three semiautomatic exposure modes that allow you to specify shutter speed, aperture, or combinations of the two; and a manual exposure mode that gives you the complete freedom to set shutter speed and aperture.
 These four exposure modes are also set using the mode dial.
 Your choices include:

-Program: In this mode, the D50 automatically chooses an appropriate shutter speed and f-stop to provide the correct exposure.
+- Program: In this mode, the D70 automatically chooses an appropriate shutter speed and f-stop to provide the correct exposure.
 However, you can override these settings in several ways.
-In all cases, if your attempted adjustments result in an exposure beyond the range of the system (that is, you're asking for a shutter speed or f-stop that's not available), either HI or LO will appear in the viewfinder.

-- Rotate the command dial to the left to change to a slower shutter speed and smaller f-stop combination that provides the same overall exposure. - Rotate the command dial to the right to change to a higher shutter speed and larger f-stop combination that provides the same overall exposure. - Hold down the EV button and rotate the command dial to the left or right to add or subtract exposure from the metered exposure reading. - Shutter priority: In this exposure mode, you specify the shutter speed with the command dial, and the D50 will select an appropriate f-stop.
-The HI and LO warnings will appear if you exceed the range of available settings.
+In all cases, if your attempted adjustments result in an exposure beyond the range of the system (that is, you're asking for a shutter speed or f-stop that's not available), either HI or LO will appear in the viewfinder. - Rotate the main command dial to the left to change to a slower shutter speed and smaller f-stop combination that provides the same overall exposure. - Rotate the main command dial to the right to change to a higher shutter speed and larger f-stop combination that provides the same overall exposure. - Hold down the EV button and rotate the main command dial to the left or right to add or subtract exposure from the metered exposure reading. - Shutter priority: In this exposure mode, you specify the shutter speed with the main command dial, and the D70 will select an appropriate f-stop.
+The HI and LO warnings will appear if you exceed the range of available settings. - Aperture-priority: In this exposure mode, you specify the f-stop to be used with the sub-command dial, and the D70 will select the shutter speed for you, or display the HI and LO indicators if this isn't possible.

-- Aperture-priority: In this exposure mode, you specify the f-stop to be used with the command dial, and the D50 will select the shutter speed for you, or display the HI and LO indicators if this isn't possible. - Manual: You can select both the shutter speed.
-Hold down the EV/Aperture button while spinning the dial to set aperture.
-The D50 will still let you know when proper exposure is achieved using the exposure readout in the viewfinder.
+Manual: You can select both the shutter speed and f-stop using the main and sub-command dials.
+The D70 will still let you know when proper exposure is achieved using the exposure readout in the viewfinder.
+Tip